astropy/astropy/docs/modeling/parallel-fitting.rst

 models to N-dimensional datasets and leverages the power of the `dask
 <https://www.dask.org/>`_ package to efficiently parallelize the problem,
 running it either on multiple processes of a single machine or in a distributed environment.
+You do not need to know how to use dask in order to use this function, but you will need to make sure you have `dask <https://www.dask.org/>`_ installed.

-Note that you do not need to know how to use dask in order to use this function, but you will need to make sure you have `dask <https://www.dask.org/>`_ installed.
+Note that the approach here is different from *model sets* which are described in :ref:`example-fitting-model-sets`, which are a way of fitting a linear model with a vector of parameters to a data array, as in that specific case the fitting can be truly vectorized, and will likely not benefit from the approach described here.

 Getting started
 ===============